 The advance flat fee is the amount by which the Fund's distributions during a calendar year are below the basic income for the calendar year.
 The basic income is assessed by multiplication of the redemption price for the share in the beginning of a calendar year at 70 percent of the base rate derived from the long-term attainable yield of public bonds.
-The basic income is limited to the additional amount that results between the first and the last redemption price set in the calendar year, plus the disbursements made within the calendar year.
+The basic income is limited to the additional amount that results between the first and the last redemption price set in the calendar year.
 In the year of the acquisition of the shares, the advance flat fee reduces by one-twelfth for each full month that precedes the month of the acquisition.
 The advance flat fee is deemed received on the first working day of the following calendar year.